 Guilford of Main wall fabrics are color fast to the standard wet and dry cleaning procedures and are also highly resistant to most spot cleaning solvents.
-The finished fabric would be identified by Standard Care Level S-W. Avoid excessive brushing or rubbing during cleaning practices to prevent fuzzing of the fabric surface.
+Standard Care Level S-W would identify the finished fabric.
+Avoid excessive brushing or rubbing during cleaning practices to prevent fuzzing of the fabric surface.